Open Source / GitHub

 What GitHub means today

 The main ChipOS GitHub repo is the outward public record for the runtime, install path, and prompts.
-The website repo is separate and only covers chipos.io itself.
-The live website still carries the clearest product story, install truth, and contribution intake today.
+The live website carries the clearest product story, install truth, and contribution intake today.

 Why this is open source